-by Caitlin Kennedy, PhD
+Caitlin Kennedy, PhD and Diana Zuckerman, PhD

-A recent review of research studies – some in rodents and some in humans — suggests that sucralose may have several different health risks.2 In adolescents and young adults, it affects the hormones that influence glucose levels in those who are healthy and in Type I diabetics.3 Rats that consumed sucralose had less than half the normal amount of gut bacteria, which can influence health, and unfortunately, it harmed the “good” gut bacteria more than the “bad.”4 Three months after the rats had stopped consuming sucralose, the rats’ gut bacteria were still not back to normal.
+A previous review of research studies – some in rodents and some in humans — suggested that sucralose may have several different health risks.2 In adolescents and young adults, it affects the hormones that influence glucose levels in those who are healthy and in Type I diabetics.3 Rats that consumed sucralose had less than half the normal amount of gut bacteria, which can influence health, and unfortunately, it harmed the “good” gut bacteria more than the “bad.”4 Three months after the rats had stopped consuming sucralose, the rats’ gut bacteria were still not back to normal.

 Sucralose may also interfere with medications.
 Rats who consumed it had higher levels of enzymes that affect metabolism,4 which could make medications less effective because they are more difficult to absorb.5